 - The breach caused the plaintiff’s injury; and

 - The injury resulted in money damages

-Teva Pharmaceuticals owes patients a duty that its IUD devices are well-designed and well-made.
-Arguably, Teva breached that duty by providing devices with arms that can break off.
-These broken pieces can cause patients to endure invasive procedures and serious injuries.
+Teva and Cooper owe its customers a duty to provide IUD devices that are well-designed and well-made.
+Arguably, Teva And Cooper breached that duty by providing devices with arms that can fracture.
+These broken pieces lead to patients enduring invasive procedures and serious injuries.
 And this may result in money damages, such as:

 - Medical bills,

 - Lost wages,

 - Loss of future earnings, and